Shivacharan1015-code/PhoneNumber-info--GUI-/README.md

 You need to get a free/paid API key from https://numverify.com and paste that on **LINE 23** and **LINE 61**

+***Note: If you get a free API key, then you can make only 250 requests per month, so avoid using 'search all data'***

 and then simply cd into the directory and run the program, like you would any python program.

 This is a GUI based program.